Mego1997/Menu/README.md

   - login into to resturant Dashboard By Account tou Created it in Manager Dashboard .
   - Add Your Categories And Products , Tables , Waiters .
     <p>
-        # - important you must add table and waiter to launch this project beacuse this is idea of project each table have qrcode .
-        # - Scan Qr For Any Table
-        # - Welcome in Your Resturant Menu.
+         # important
     </p>
+  - important you must add table and waiter to launch this project beacuse this is idea of project each table have qrcode .
+  - Scan Qr For Any Table
+  - Welcome in Your Resturant Menu.